Kutembah/google-home-sample/README.md

-# this is a sample of the google homepage
+# this is a sample for the google homepage